j-woodlee/ALCOASSR/README.md

 Once you have node downloaded, open Powershell and navigate to a directory of your choice where you can store code (use the \"cd\" command to change directories).

-Then clone this repo by running the command:  \"git clone https://github.com/j-woodlee/ALCOASSR.git" (or if you don't have git just copy convertXLSMtoXLSX.js to your computer manually)
+Then clone this repo by running the command:  \"git clone https://github.com/j-woodlee/ALCOASSR.git" (or if you don't have git just copy convertXLSMtoXLSX.js and node_modules to your computer manually)

 Move into the repository by running \"cd ALCOASSR\" (or move into the directory where you put convertXLSMtoXLSX.js)

-You can now simply run the script by typing: \"node ./convertXLSMtoXLSX.js Alameda 2018 10\" (or insert whatever parameters you want)
+You can now simply run the script by typing: \"node ./DEBE.js Alameda 2018 10\" (or insert whatever parameters you want)

 The script will take in files from P:\\Permits List\\Files Received From Unit Supervisors\\ and write the output .xlsx file to P:\\Permits List\\Upload Files\\Testing\\